junxit/us-congress-bills-111/metadata.md

 - 2009-02-09 — Referred to House Financial Services
 - 2009-02-09 — Referred to House Oversight and Government Reform
 - 2009-02-09 — Referred to the Committee on Financial Services, and in addition to the Committee on Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2009-03-12 — Committee Consideration and Mark-up Session Held.
+- 2009-03-12 — Ordered to be Reported by Voice Vote.
+- 2009-03-19 — Committee on Oversight and Government discharged.
+- 2009-03-19 — Committee on Oversight and Government discharged.
+- 2009-03-19 — Placed on the Union Calendar, Calendar No. 12.
+- 2009-03-19 — Reported by the Committee on Financial Services.
+H. Rept.
+111-41, Part I.
+- 2009-03-19 — Reported by the Committee on Financial Services.
+H. Rept.
+111-41, Part I.